Psychiatry Demand in Australia

 Subspecialty Demand

-Within psychiatry, certain subspecialties face particularly strong demand.
-Child and adolescent psychiatry has seen a marked increase in referrals and presentations in recent years, reflecting growing recognition of mental health issues in young people.
-The supply of child and adolescent psychiatrists remains limited relative to demand, and practitioners in this field are highly sought after.
+Certain subspecialties face particularly strong demand.
+Child and adolescent psychiatry has seen a sharp rise in referrals and presentations, reflecting growing recognition of mental health issues in young people.
+Supply of child and adolescent psychiatrists is well below what is needed.

-Addiction psychiatry is another area of strong demand, driven by the complexity of substance use disorders and the need for specialist input in managing dual diagnosis presentations.
-Forensic psychiatry, old age psychiatry, and consultation-liaison psychiatry are also areas where demand consistently exceeds supply, particularly in regional settings.
+Addiction psychiatry is another area where demand is high, driven by the complexity of substance use disorders and the need for specialist input in dual diagnosis cases.
+Forensic psychiatry, old age psychiatry, and consultation-liaison psychiatry are all areas where demand consistently outstrips supply, especially outside the major cities.

-Psychiatrists with subspecialty training or particular areas of clinical expertise are highly sought after and can generally command premium remuneration and favourable working conditions.
-Developing a subspecialty niche can be a valuable career strategy in the current market.
+Psychiatrists with subspecialty training or specific clinical expertise can command premium remuneration and better working conditions.
+Developing a subspecialty focus is a smart career strategy in the current market.

 Impact on Remuneration

-The demand for psychiatrists has had a clear positive effect on remuneration across the profession.
-Public sector salaries have increased notably in several states and territories, with employers using above-award payments and allowances to attract and retain staff.
-Private practice earnings have also benefited from strong demand, with full books and lengthy waiting lists supporting strong fee revenue.
+High demand has pushed psychiatry remuneration upward across the board.
+Public sector salaries have increased in several states and territories, with employers using above-award payments and allowances to attract and retain staff.
+Private practice earnings are strong, with full appointment books and waiting lists supporting solid fee revenue.

-Locum psychiatry rates are among the most competitive in medicine, reflecting the acute shortage and the critical nature of psychiatric services.
-Psychiatrists willing to undertake locum assignments, particularly in regional areas, can achieve exceptional short-term earnings while providing essential services to communities in need.
+Locum psychiatry rates are among the highest in medicine.
+They reflect both the acute shortage and the essential nature of psychiatric services.
+Psychiatrists willing to take on locum assignments, particularly in regional areas, can achieve exceptional short-term earnings.

 Explore Psychiatry Opportunities

-Our specialist recruitment consultants work with psychiatrists across Australia, helping them find roles that match their clinical interests, lifestyle preferences, and career aspirations.
+Our specialist career support consultants work with psychiatrists across Australia, helping them find roles that match their clinical interests, lifestyle preferences, and career aspirations.
 Contact us for a confidential discussion about your next move.